-- (1) At the request of the relevant MEC of a province, or a provincial credit regulator, the National Credit Regulator- - (a) may engage with that provincial credit regulator in co-operative activities of research, publication, education, development and training; - (b) in consultation with the Minister, may- - (i) engage with that provincial credit regulator in exchanges or secondments; or - (ii) provide technical assistance or expertise to that provincial credit regulator. - (2) At the request of the relevant MEC of a province, or a provincial credit regulator, the National Credit Regulator may engage with that provincial credit regulator in co-operative activities to detect and suppress prohibited conduct, if there are reasonable grounds to believe that any such conduct may be within the province, or across its provincial boundaries. - (3) At the direction of the Minister, the National Credit Regulator must engage with any relevant provincial credit regulator in co-operative activities to detect and suppress prohibited conduct occumng within the province or across its provincial boundaries. - (4) The National Credit Regulator may- - (a) liaise with any regulatory authority on matters of common interest; - (b) negotiate agreements with any regulatory authority to- - co-ordinate and harmonise the exercise of jurisdiction over consumer credit matters within the relevant industry or sector; and - (ii) ensure the consistent application of the principles of this Act; - (c) participate in the proceedings of any regulatory authority; and - (d) advise, or receive advice from, any regulatory authority. - (5) A regulatory authority that, in terms of any public regulation, exercises jurisdiction over consumer credit matters within a particular industry or sector- - (a) may negotiate agreements with the National Credit Regulator, as anticipated in subsection 4(b); and - (b) may exercise its jurisdiction by way of such an agreement in respect of a particular matter within its jurisdiction. - (6) The National Credit Regulator may request a provincial credit regulator to submit any report or information related to the activities of that provincial credit regulator to the National Credit Regulator.
+- (1) At the request of the relevant MEC of a province, or a provincial credit regulator, the National Credit Regulator- - (a) may engage with that provincial credit regulator in co-operative activities of research, publication, education, development and training; - (b) in consultation with the Minister, may- - (i) engage with that provincial credit regulator in exchanges or secondments; or - (ii) provide technical assistance or expertise to that provincial credit regulator. - (2) At the request of the relevant MEC of a province, or a provincial credit regulator, the National Credit Regulator may engage with that provincial credit regulator in co-operative activities to detect and suppress prohibited conduct, if there are reasonable grounds to believe that any such conduct may be within the province, or across its provincial boundaries. - (3) At the direction of the Minister, the National Credit Regulator must engage with any relevant provincial credit regulator in co-operative activities to detect and suppress prohibited conduct occumng within the province or across its provincial boundaries. - (4) The National Credit Regulator must- - (a) liaise with any regulatory authority on matters of common interest; - (b) enter into a valid agreement with any regulatory authority to- - (i) co-ordinate and harmonise the exercise of jurisdiction over consumer credit matters within the relevant industry or sector; and - (ii) ensure the consistent application of the principles of this Act;